Multnomah Falls Timed Use Permits

 The Multnomah Falls Lodge Visitor Center, restaurant, gift shop, snack bar and restrooms are open to the public.
 If parking in the main parking lot off of I-84 (Exit 31) a Timed Use Permit will be required daily from 9 a.m. until 6 p.m from May 26 through September 4, 2023.

-Fed by underground springs from Larch Mountain, the flow over the falls varies, usually it's highest during winter and spring.
-Multnomah Falls offers one of the best places in the Columbia River Gorge National Scenic Area to study geology exposed by floods.
+Multnomah Falls is the most visited natural recreation site in the Pacific Northwest with more than 2 million visitors stopping by each year to take in the views.
+Fed by underground springs from Larch Mountain, the flow over the falls varies, but is usually highest during the winter and spring seasons.
+This is also one of the best places in the Columbia River Gorge National Scenic Area to study geology exposed by floods.

 At a Glance

 |Current Conditions:||Timed Use Permits will be req'd starting May 26 through Sept.
 4, 2023.|

 |Reservations:||A Timed Use Permit will be required daily from 9 a.m. until 6 p.m from May 26, 2023 through Sept.
 4, 2023.|

 |Closest Towns:||Troutdale, OR|

 |Operated By:||Forest Service manages recreation area and visitor center.
 Concessionaire operates the Lodge.|